International move to Krabi

 On the other hand, you can simply want to stay in your hotel preferred for several weeks or more.

-The best places tend to be farther of the center, and can also include a rent of motorcycle in their monthly price list.
+The best places tend to be farther from the center, and can also include a rent of motorcycle in their monthly price list.

 Remark: it is almost impossible to obtain monthly or long-term offers in a hotel situated in the center during the months of high season from December till February.
 Hotels are generally reserved and complete with short-term customers paying the full price